Parametric Social Identity Injection and Diversification in Public Opinion Simulation: Introduction

 While LLM-based opinion simulation approaches demonstrate promising performance on specific tasks, they often share a critical limitation: insufficient diversity in simulated populations.
 Diversity is crucial for social research and public opinion studies.
-Overly homogenous experiment population and representational biases, even small, could lead to misleading results and conclusions about societal dynamics~\cite{myers2021rooting, hemmatian2022debiased, qu2024performance, karanjai2025synthesizing, fabris2022algorithmic, shumailov2024ai}.
-Yet, as shown in our experiments and previous studies~\cite{bisbee2024synthetic, kaiser2025simulating, kitadai2024examining, park2024diminished, boelaert2025machine}, existing LLM-based approaches often produce homogenous results that have significant different behavior distributions from real human subjects.
+Even small degrees of population homogenization or representational bias can lead to misleading conclusions about societal dynamics~\cite{myers2021rooting, hemmatian2022debiased, qu2024performance, karanjai2025synthesizing, fabris2022algorithmic, shumailov2024ai}.
+Yet, as shown in our experiments and previous studies~\cite{bisbee2024synthetic, kaiser2025simulating, kitadai2024examining, park2024diminished, boelaert2025machine}, existing LLM-based approaches often produce homogeneous results whose behavioral distributions differ significantly from those of real human subjects.
 LLM-based approaches to public opinion simulation from previous studies generally can be categorized as direct zero-shot querying~\cite{santurkar2023whose}, persona-based prompting~\cite{yang-etal-2024-large-language-models-llms, hwang-etal-2023-aligning, beck-etal-2024-sensitivity, yang2024large, du-etal-2025-simvbg}, or fine-tuning based alignment~\cite{suh-etal-2025-language, wang2024large, huang2025distribution}.
-Their limitation on diversity manifests at two distinct levels.
+Their limitations in diversity manifest at two distinct levels.
 First, the \textbf{inter-group diversity}.
 Standard training objectives for LLMs, such as maximum likelihood estimation with cross-entropy loss, inherently favor the most probable continuations.
 As a result, minority or low-frequency viewpoints tend to be underrepresented, leading to flattened response distributions in which distinct subpopulations become difficult to distinguish~\cite{wang2025large}.
 Second, \textbf{intra-group diversity}.
 When demographic attributes are injected via prompts, identities are treated as fixed explanatory variables that dominate response generation~\cite{wang2025large}.
 This method ignores the heterogeneity within groups, exaggerates between-group differences, and reinforces group stereotypes as a consequence.